E&O Insurance protects your business from lawsuits alleging errors, mistakes, or negligence in your professional services.

 - Any claims in which a real estate professional or company was aware of the possibility of a claim but did not disclose it before the policy took effect

 One of the most important considerations when evaluating E&O plans is the “limit” of liability on offer.
-Liability limits represent the maximum amount your insurance company will pay out in the event of a claim.
+Liability limits represent the maximum amount your insurance company will pay in the event of a claim.
 Higher limits mean higher potential coverage payouts, but this may also bring along higher premium costs.

-This limit figure is generally given in a “per claim/aggregate” basis.
+This limit figure is generally given on a “per claim/aggregate” basis.
 For instance: a plan may offer a limit of $3 million per claim and $3 million in aggregate.
 What this means is that the provider is able to cover up to $3 million worth of compensation for a single claim and up to $3 million in combined payments for a year’s worth of claims.
 For most policies on offer to real estate professionals, any fees associated with legal defenses of claims made are included within coverage limits.

 Different companies will each offer their own options for deductible amounts.
 A typical deductible amount might range from as little as zero dollars to as much as $100,000.
 Higher deductibles are associated with lower premiums.